Flower Of The Month - Mimosa

 - Add fertiliser from March to September

-- For potted plants, take them inside over winter to protect them from frost
+- For potted plants, keep them inside over winter to protect them from frost